SouthernMethodistUniversity/access/sections/socpol.md

 * Could your research or project be used to justify or facilitate potentially harmful **control** or **surveillance**?

 > "'Lots of proprietary programs spy.
 Windows spies, Mac OS spies, iOS spies, Flash player spies.
 Thousands of apps spy on the user' ...
-The internet of things—well I call it the internet of stings—it's a way that those companies can get power over more things in your life, snoop on more things in your life and have total power...
+The internet of things — well, I call it the internet of stings — it's a way that those companies can get power over more things in your life, snoop on more things in your life and have total power...
 'Portable phones, every portable phone has a universal backdoor… And with the backdoor [the phone company] can convert it into a full-time listening device that can hear all the conversation in the room, even when it's not making any call, even when it’s supposed to be switched off.'" ([Factor, interview with Richard Stallman, "The Vanishing State of Privacy," 2017](http://magazine.factor-tech.com/factor_winter_2017/richard_stallman_and_the_vanishing_state_of_privacy))

 > [Even more so now] "In a post 9/11 world, the U. S. government utilizes computer technology to exert some degree of control over its citizens, rather than protect their privacy...
 [Also,] internet software can be used as parasocietal mechanisms for the observation of online interactions.
 Online social networks allow for high levels of surveillance.
 In addition to marketers, college officials and parents can access social networking sites.
 Students may think that their Facebook or MySpace journal entries are private but they are actually public diaries." ([Susan Barnes, “A Privacy Paradox,” 2006](http://firstmonday.org/article/view/1394/1312))